 Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
 How was the agency/group/organization consulted?
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Coalition for the Homeless of Houston/Harris County Services - homeless Regional organization Planning organization Housing Strategy Community Development Strategy Homelessness Strategy Homelessness Needs - Chronically homeless Homelessness Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Coalition staff was consulted regarding the Homeless sections of the Plan.
-The Coalition manages the HMIS system in which subrecipients report accomplishments for ESG and HOPWA activities.
-Data from HMIS is used to evaluate program performance.
-Goodwill Houston Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCD meets with HOPWA providers quarterly to discuss system coordination between providers and pathways to improve services for clients.
 Harris County Housing Services-homeless Regional organization Planning organization Housing Strategy Homelessness Strategy Homelessness Needs - Chronically homeless Homelessness Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Services - Housing HCD meets regularly with various staff members at Harris County, including to strategically plan housing, services, and community outreach.
-Houston Area Community Services Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCD meets with HOPWA providers quarterly to discuss system coordination between providers and pathways to improve services for clients.
-Houston Area HIV Services Ryan White Planning Council Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCD staff meets periodically with the Ryan White Planning Council to share research and strategize ways to improve the quality of life for those affected by HIV/AIDS.
-HCD staff serves on the Council and also serves as a co-chair of the Priorities and Allocations Committee.
+Houston Area Community Services Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCD meets with HOPWA providers quarterly to discuss system coordination between providers and pathways to improve services for clients Houston Area HIV Services Ryan White Planning Council Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCDD staff meets periodically with the Ryan White Planning Council to share research and strategize ways to improve the quality of life for those affected by HIV/AIDS.
+HCDD staff serves on the Council and also serves as a co-chair of the Priorities and Allocations Committee.
 This information is utilized when determining needs of and services for the HIV/AIDS community.
-Houston Help Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCD meets with HOPWA providers quarterly to discuss system coordination between providers and pathways to improve services for clients.
+Houston Help Services - Persons with HIV/AIDS Non-Homeless Special Needs HOPWA Strategy HCD meets with HOPWA providers quarterly to discuss system coordination between providers and pathways to improve services for clients Houston Community Land Trust Services - Housing Housing Strategy HCD consulted the CLT about developing and selling affordable homes and creating different pathways to homeownership.
+HCD will continue to partner with the CLT to provide homeownership opportunities.
+Houston Housing Authority (HHA) Other government - Local Other: Public Housing Authority Public Housing Needs Homelessness Strategy HCD consulted with HHA staff regarding the Public Housing sections of the Plan.
+HHA serves on the CoC.
+HCD and HHA will continue to meet regularly to discuss current projects and plan for potential future projects and initiatives to address homeless needs.

-How was the Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation? agency/group/organization consulted?
+11 Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
+How was the agency/group/organization consulted?
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Houston Housing Authority (HHA) Other government - Local Other: Public Housing Public Housing Needs Homelessness HCD consulted with HHA staff regarding the Public Housing sections of the Plan.
-HHA serves on the CoC.
-HCD and HHA will continue to meet ( Authority Strategy regularly to discuss current projects and plan for potential future projects and initiatives to address homeless needs.
-Houston Land Bank (HLB) Services - Housing Housing Strategy HCD consulted the HLB about affordable land acquisition as a component of the Single- Family Home Development Program.
+Houston Land Bank Services - Housing Housing Strategy HCD consulted the HLB about affordable land acquisition as a component of the Single-Family Home Development Program.
 HCD will continue to partner with HLB to obtain affordable land options.
 Texas Department of Housing and Community Affairs (TDHCA) Other government - Local Housing Strategy Community Development Strategy Anti-Poverty Strategy HCD consulted with TDHCA about its allocation process for Tax Credits on new multifamily developments.
 HCD plans to continue to consult with TDHCA to improve its process, as needed.
-Way Home Funders Regional organization Other: Partnership with Public/Private Organizations Homelessness Strategy To address homeless needs identified in the Consolidated Plan, HCD has consulted with Funders Together, a public/private funding group that has participated in homeless planning efforts and has agreed to strategically invest resources to leverage public investment and help meet the CoC's goals.
-Comcast - Texas Region Services - Broadband Internet Service Providers Services - Narrowing the Digital Divide Other: Digital Inclusion Strategy HCD consulted with Comcast - Texas Region's Government Affairs section about bridging the digital divide, Houston's most pressing needs with respect to internet access, and current resources available for low- and moderate-income Houstonians.
+Way Home Funders Regional organization Other: Partnership with Public/Private Organizations Homelessness Strategy To address homeless needs identified in the Consolidated Plan, HCDD has consulted with Funders Together, a public/private funding group that has participated in homeless planning efforts and has agreed to strategically invest resources to leverage public investment and help meet the CoC's goals.